|Pilot F/Sgt Donald Alfred Williams, 421125/130600 (survived) Nelson, NZ

 Ditched September 13, 1943

 Built by Curtiss in Buffalo, New York.
 Constructors Number 21782.
-Assigned U. S. Army serial number 43-5494.
-Disassembled and shipped overseas.
+Delivered to the U. S. Army Air Force (USAAF) as P-40M-5-CU Warhawk serial number 43-5494.
+Disassembled and shipped overseas to New Zealand as part of defense aid.

-On September 13, 1943 took off from Fighter 2 (Kukum) on Guadalcanal on a patrol mission.
-While on finals to land, this aircraft suffered an engine failure and ditched into a reef off Munda Airfield.
+On September 13, 1943 took off from Fighter 2 (Kukum) piloted by F/Sgt Donald A. Williams, on a patrol mission.
+On finals to land, this P-40 suffered an engine failure and ditched into a reef off Munda Airfield.
 Pilot Williams was unhurt.
 Officially written off books on November 1, 1943.

 Afterward, usable parts were removed from the aircraft, including the tail assembly, cockpit canopy and access panels.
 The wreckage remained until at least October or November 1943 and was photographed by a Marine from VMSB-144.
 Ultimate fate unknown, likely scrapped or otherwise removed.